Hungry Healthy Happy

 Lamb Keema in a balti dish.
 Bowls of rice, raita and mango chutney are next to it.

-This easy lamb curry only takes 30 minutes to make (including prep time) and most of that time is the curry just cooking away on the hob, so you can be getting on with something else.
+This recipe for lamb keema only takes 30 minutes to make (including prep time) and most of that time is the curry just cooking away on the hob, so you can be getting on with something else.

-If you are looking for some more lamb recipes, why not try our Lamb Stir Fry, Slow Cooker Lamb Shoulder, Slow Cooker Lamb Ragu or Pulled Lamb.
+If you are looking for some more lamb recipes, why not try our simple Lamb Stir Fry, tender and juicy Slow Cooker Lamb Shoulder, comforting Slow Cooker Lamb Ragu or our impressive Pulled Lamb?

 Jump to: